 Darci Jaret- Art So Loud It Speaks

-Darci (she/her/hers) is an extraordinary queer woman and the innovated mind behind Art In The Image. (https://artintheimage.wordpress.com/) She's a recent graduate of Candler School of Theology, a ridiculously talented artist, and one-half of an interfaith marriage.
+Darci (she/her/hers) is an extraordinary queer woman and the innovative mind behind Art In The Image.
+She's a recent graduate of Candler School of Theology, a ridiculously talented artist, and one-half of an interfaith marriage.
+She’s also a new foster mom and just all around a delightful human.

 How do you identify?